 John Taylor High School celebrates another year of excellent A-Level Results

-Intended destinations for the Class of 2019 includes Oxford, Cambridge, Liverpool, Manchester, Warwick, Cardiff, Nottingham, Sheffield, Durham, Loughborough, to name a few and their chosen subjects include Mathematics, Physics, Medicine, Dentistry, Veterinary Science, Music, Biochemistry, Sport and Exercise Science, Engineering, 3D Design, Nursing, Business Management, Computer Science, Law, Building Surveying and many more.
+Intended destinations for the Class of 2020 includes Oxford, Bristol, Liverpool, Manchester, Warwick, Cardiff, Nottingham, Sheffield, Durham, Loughborough, to name a few and their chosen subjects include Mathematics, French, Physics, Medicine, Veterinary Science, Music, Biochemistry, Sport and Exercise Science, Engineering, Nursing, Business Management, Computer Science, Law, Building Surveying and many more.

 Dates for your diary:

-If you are interested in joining John Taylor High School, we would welcome and encourage you to attend one of our open evenings:
+If you are interested in finding out more about John Taylor High School, we would encourage you to attend one of our online open evenings: